raphael-group/comet/README.md

 ### Run CoMEt ###

-CoMEt is run as a pipeline consisting of three steps:
+We provide two pipelines for performing CoMEt:

-1. **Run COMEt MCMC algorithm on real data**.
-Use the `run_comet.py` script to run the Markov chain Monte Carlo (MCMC) algorithm on the given mutation matrix. `run_comet.py` outputs a [JSON](http://json.org/) file that stores the parameters of the run, and a tab-separated file that lists the collections identified by CoMEt (sorted descending by sampling frequency).
+1. **Run COMEt MCMC algorithm on real data and create output website**.
+Use the `run_comet_simple.py` script to run the Markov chain Monte Carlo (MCMC) algorithm on the given mutation matrix. `run_comet_simple.py` outputs a [JSON](http://json.org/) file that stores the parameters of the run, a tab-separated file that lists the collections identified by CoMEt (sorted descending by sampling frequency), and a website that can be used to visualize the results.
-2. **Run CoMEt MCMC algorithm on permuted data**.
-Use the `run_comet_permutation.py` script to find the maximum weight &phi;(**M**) across permuted datasets.
-This step is required for computing statistical significance and identifying the consensus modules.
-The output of this step is a JSON file that lists the parameters of the run, and the maximum &phi;(**M**) identified on the permuted data.
+2. **Run CoMEt MCMC algorithm on real data, assess the significance against permuted data, and create output website**.
+Use the `run_comet_full.py` script to perform CoMEt with the same output as the `run_comet_simple.py` but with significant test.
+This pipeline computes the collections with statistical significance and identifies the consensus modules.
+The output of this pipeline containsthe collections identified by CoMEt (sorted descending by sampling frequency), and a website that can be used to visualize the results.
-3. **Compute significance and create output web site**.
-Use the `compute_significance.py` script to compute the statistical significance of your results on real data. `compute_significance.py` outputs a website that can be used to visualize the results.

 To view the results website, download the required Javascript files (see Requirements above) and start a Python web server:

-        cd OUTPUT_DIRECTORY # the output directory you provided to compute_significance.py bower install
+        cd OUTPUT_DIRECTORY # the output directory you provided to run_comet_simple.py or run_comet_full.py
+        bower install
         python -m SimpleHTTPServer 8000